golemfactory/golem-docs/src/pages/docs/creators/ray/basic-ray-tasks-usage-tutorial.md

 ip_addresses = ray.get(object_ids)
 ```

-The future(s) can be waited for with `ray.get`.
+The future(s) can be awaited with `ray.get`.
 It returns only when all the remote tasks are executed.

 ## Conclussion